 - Small, ability-centered groups

 - Seeks the Just Right Challenge for each resident

-- Guided by a dedicated, specially-trained team
+- Guided and supported by a dedicated, specially-trained team

 Losing keys, forgetting names, not knowing where you parked the car. . . the list goes on.
 Most of us have moments when we struggle to remember.
 Our brain fitness programs for seniors are designed to help reduce the side effects of cognitive decline while offering other health benefits for the body and spirit.
 But these programs were created to do more than improve basic memory—our goal is to help build cognitive reserve and maintain brain health.
 For many residents, we’ve found that with the right combination of mental fitness activities, healthy dietary choices, regular social engagement and daily exercise, a purposeful life is possible at every age and stage of memory loss.